You are here

 If you’re looking for a guacamole and margarita-fueled fiesta, then Mi Vida is the place for you.
 The massive restaurant offers plenty of classics from America’s southern neighbor, as well as great happy hour deals and Instagram-worthy waterfront views.
 Nearby, Top Chef alum and James Beard Award-winner Kwame Onwuachi reigns over the kitchen at Kith/Kin, which pays homage to the chef's heritage with flavors from West Africa to the Caribbean and New Orleans to New York.

-There's also Jenny’s at the Wharf, which cooks up a full slate of Asian cuisine, from banh mi to wok specialties.
 And what would waterfront dining be without oysters?
 Slurp down bivalves at local favorites Hank’s Oyster Bar and Rappahannock Oyster Bar.
 But that’s not all – there are plenty more dining destinations you can expect to find at The Wharf.

 Grab Lunch or Dinner from a Barge

 The neighborhood holds the distinction of being home to the country’s oldest, continually operating fish market.
 The Maine Avenue Fish Market is a rite of passage for any local or visitor, and it’s worth dropping by its barges that carry pre-steamed and shucked edibles.
 Whether you go to Captain White Seafood City for oysters on the half-shell or snag some ready-to-eat blue crabs at Jessie Taylor Seafood, it’s one of the most DC experiences you can have.
 And if you have access to a kitchen, you can pick up today’s fresh catch to cook at home.
-And if you want to get out on the water, consider the Entertainment Cruises fleet.
+And if you want to get out on the water, consider the Hornblower Cruises fleet.
 Odyssey and Spirit of Washington cruises offer a range of options that involve gliding down the Potomac River during brunch, lunch, dinner or late night.

 Hotels with a View